I don’t know how to fundraise.

 1 – Get your contacts in order

 Simply think about everybody you know.
 Make a list of all of your friends, Facebook connections, Co-workers, former co-workers, LinkedIn contacts, neighbors, former neighbors, family, acquaintances, kids’ friends’ parents, landlords, mechanics, vets, dentists, spouses’ friends, etc. Don’t think about if they might or might not give you money, just put them on the list.
-Also include businessesthat you frequently (or not so frequently) go to.
-I included my favorite sushi restaurant, grocery store, hair dresser, nail salon, my children’s school & daycare.
+Also, include businesses that you frequently (or not so frequently) go to.
+I included my favorite sushi restaurant, grocery store, hairdresser, nail salon, my children’s school & daycare.
 And I didn’t stop there.
+You might also want to think about getting an app that allows them to text to give money.

 2 – Find the best contact information